SBP and FBR Rules for Pakistani Founders with US LLCs (2026)

 - The Wealth Statement discloses the US LLC as a foreign asset, along with US bank account balances

-- Capital movements (contributions to or distributions from the LLC) are part of the wealth reconciliation that FBR uses to verify that declared income is consistent with changes in assets
+- Capital movements (contributions to and distributions from the LLC) are part of FBR's wealth reconciliation, which checks whether declared income is consistent with changes in assets

 The Dual Reporting Gap

-The IRS and FBR see the same transactions but classify them differently:
+The IRS and FBR see the same transactions, classified differently:

 | Transaction | IRS Treatment | FBR Treatment |